The 9845 Utilities Project

 Utility Description

-MDUMP Can be used to view arbitrary memory areas including firmware as hex dump.
+Memtool/45 Can be used to view arbitrary memory areas including firmware as hex dump.
 Supports printing hex dumps on the internal printer and saving memory areas (including the complete firmware) either to mass storage or via HP-IB connection to the PC.
-Parts of the utility are in assembly language, so the Assembly Execution and Development option ROM is required.
-There is another version (MDUMP1) available with pre-compiled assembler module (MEMCPY) which can be used with the Assembly Execution option ROM.
+Memtool now is available in two flavours, one version which uses assembler routines and can be run from both 9835A/B and 9845B if the required assembler ROM is available, or another version running on a 9845B only which uses the FTBIN binary program to access system memory, so no assembly ROM is required any more.

-TDUMP Can be used to perform multiple operations on tape cartridges, including tape positioning, tape verify, tape erase, and sector-by-sector duplication of tape content.
-Supports saving tape content on mass storage or via HP-IB connection to the PC.
+Tapetool/45 Can be used to perform multiple operations on tape cartridges, including tape positioning, tape verify, tape erase, and sector-by-sector duplication of tape content.
+Supports saving and restoring tape content 1:1 on mass storage or via HP-IB connection to the PC.
 Gives some help on handling even partly defective tapes.
-See the Saving Tapes tutorial on how to preserve tape contents with the TDUMP program.
+See the Saving Tapes tutorial on how to preserve tape contents with the Tapetool/45 program.

 MDUMP Screenshot